imnpc/laravel-translatable/README.md

 [![StyleCI](https://styleci.io/repos/55690447/shield?branch=master)](https://styleci.io/repos/55690447)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-translatable.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-translatable)

 This package contains a trait to make Eloquent models translatable.
-Translations are stored as json.
-There is no extra table needed to hold them.
+Translations are stored in Database.
+All translation will be cached by default Laravel Cache.

 Once the trait is installed on the model you can do these things: